larsiusprime/polymod/README.md

 ### 6. Data-driven design

 A game that is mod friendly is heavily data-driven.
-IE, rather than hard-coding your list of possibly enemy types, make it a text file that you load in at runtime.
+IE, rather than hard-coding your list of enemy types, make it a text file that you load in at runtime.
 This way players can define their own types by simply adding new entries to the list.

 ### 7. Support scripting